Saracomethstein/denetTT/README.md

     make server
     ```

-4. Open new shell and start client:
+4. Open a new shell and start client:
     ```sh
     make client
     ```